 - You will get a warning saying that this device isn’t optimized for Netflix (more on that later)

 Once you’ve done the above, you should be good to go!
-It’s always a good idea to
+After that, the projector is pretty easy to use as I’ll discuss in the next section.

 The XGIMI MoGo Pro ships with Android 9.0 and uses the Android TV interface.
 Recently, it was updated to the newer interface which looks a lot like the new Google TV interface.
 When powered up, the Home page displays new content from your installed streaming services.
 Across the top are options for Search, Home, Discover, and Apps.
 On the upper right are icons for Source, Battery, Settings, and the current Time.